oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 * *`Version tested in this lab:`* DBEE 19.23 and Oracle Enterprise Manager 24.

 ### Problem Statement
-An organization need to share a development application (EMPLOYEESEARCH_DEV) with third party collaborator and want to mask sensitive columns that contain Email ID, User ID and Password data before sharing it.
-They also want share the subset of the masked data for testing.
-How can we automatically identify sensitive columns, mask and subset data using Oracle Data Masking and Subsetting.
+An organization needs to share a development application (EMPLOYEESEARCH_DEV) with third party collaborator and want to mask sensitive columns that contain Email ID, User ID and Password data before sharing it.
+They also want to share the subset of the masked data for testing.
+How can we automatically identify sensitive columns, mask and subset data using Oracle Data Masking and Subsetting?

 ### Objectives
 - Data Discovery: Create an Application Data Model (ADM) with discovered sensitive columns.